 He has been an expert for numerous television documentaries on Discovery Channel, the History Channel, Netflix, the Smithsonian Channel and TLC and was a historical consultant for an Ubisoft video game inspired by Republic of Pirates.
 Woodard has spoken around the world, from the Smithsonian and the Chautauqua Institution to the European Parliament, the German Marshall Fund’s Atlantic Dialogues conference in Marrakesh, the European Foundation for Progressive Studies’ State of the Unions conference in Brussels, the Milken Global Conference in Beverly Hills and the Asahi Shimbun’s Asahi World Forum in Tokyo.

 Woodard’s other books include American Character: The Epic Struggle Between Individual Liberty and the Common Good (a Chautauqua Prize finalist and winner of the 2016 Maine Literary Award for nonfiction), the New England bestseller The Lobster Coast: Rebels, Rusticators and the Struggle for a Forgotten Frontier and Ocean’s End: Travels Through Endangered Seas.
 American Nations also won a Maine Literary Award and was named a 2011 book of the year by both The New Republic and The Globalist, an honor Union received from The Christian Science Monitor in 2021.

-A graduate of Tufts University and the University of Chicago, Woodard received the 2004 Jane Bagley Lehman Award for public advocacy, a Pew Fellowship in international journalism at the Johns Hopkins University School for Advanced International Study and was named 2014 journalist of the year by the Maine Press Association and one of the best state capitol reporters in America by the Washington Post.
+A graduate of Tufts University and the University of Chicago, Woodard is a Fellow of the Royal Geographical Society and a past Pew Fellow in international journalism at the Johns Hopkins University School for Advanced International Studies.
+He received the 2004 Jane Bagley Lehman Award for Public Advocacy and in 2014 was named one of the country’s best state capitol reporters by the Washington Post and journalist of the year by the Maine Press Association.
 He lives in Maine.